HubertTang/RdRpBin/README.md

    Optional arguments:

-   -d, --database: the path of the database directory.
-Default: `RdRpBin_db`.

    -f, --format: the format of the input file.
 Default: `fasta`.

    -t, --thread: the number of threads.
 Default: 1.